cdwat/Star/TOS.md

 * Act in a deceptive manner or impersonate any person or organization;
 * Harass or stalk any person;
 * Harm or exploit minors;
-* Distribute “spam" in any form or use misleading metadata;
+* Distribute "spam" in any form or use misleading metadata;
 * Collect personal information about others;
 * Access another’s account without permission;
 * Engage in any unlawful activity;